awslabs/autonomous-driving-data-framework/modules/integration/opensearch-tunnel/README.md

 ### Module Metadata Outputs
-- `OpenSearchProxyDNS`: the public DNS of the instance
+- `OpenSearchTunnelDNS`: the public DNS of the instance
-- `OpenSearchProxyIP`: the public IP of the instance
+- `OpenSearchTunnelIP`: the public IP of the instance
-- `OpenSearchProxyUrl`: the URL of the dashboard this server is proxying
+- `OpenSearchTunnelUrl`: the URL of the dashboard this server is proxying
 - `SampleSSMCommand` an example command to execute the tunnel to the EC2 instance
   - NOTE: the `--parameters` command will have to be altered to properly implement quotes around the values (ie. remove the escaping backslashes `\`)